 Team Members:

-Anne Geraci – teach Math and Statistics and run the Math Center at St. John Fisher College.
+Anne Geraci – teaches Math and Statistics and run the Math Center at St. John Fisher College.

 Shannon Nitroy – BA in Economics & Math.
 Works as a financial analyst for the Federal Reserve in Washington, DC

 Rachel Glazner – second year PhD student in Ecology and Evolutionary Biology.
 Working on a project this semester using a drone to survey wading birds along the Texas coast.